 - Click on the pen icon, and a menu will open up.

-- You can use the laser pointer to draw attention on the points you are talking about.
+- You can use the laser pointer to draw attention to the points you are talking about.
 This will not leave any ink on the slide.

 - You can use the pen or highlighter tool, to leave ink on the slide, and make changes.